replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes {#bug-fixes-v2022-08-12-0}

-- Fixes an issue that causes Snapshots to fail after rook to minio migration
+- Fixes an issue that causes snapshots to fail after Rook to MinIO migration.